srid/srid/free/equity-parity.md

 RESPONDENT: You say ‘equity and parity is the key to success’.

 RICHARD: Yes, the ‘theory of mind’ signifies both equity and parity to be involuntarily automatic in any social situation.
 [Dictionary Definition]: equity: even-handed dealing; fairness, impartiality; unbiased.
 [Dictionary Definition]: parity: on a par; equivalence; similarity; correspondence.
-The question is: what is preventing this spontaneous recognition of being fellow human beings from flowing-on into all areas in common?
+The question is: what is preventing this [[Spontaneity|spontaneous]] recognition of being fellow human beings from flowing-on into all areas in common?

 [..]